wolf-plugins/wolf-shaper/README.md

 Prepend WIN32=true or MACOS=true to the command if applicable.

 All plugin builds will then be placed in the bin folder.
 Copy them to their appropriate place so that your plugin host can find them, and you're done :)

-## How to use

-Online documentation is available at https://pdesaulniers.github.io/wolf-shaper/.

 ## Updating